Guala Bicchieri: Return to Italy

 Guala Bicchieri returned to Italy in 1219 after the final defeat of the English rebel barons and the Treaty of Lambeth.
 Soon after his return to Italy, he founded the Basilica di Sant'Andrea in Vercelli, his home town.
-It is named for—and its architecture was imitative of St Andrew's Church in Chesterton, Cambridge, which Bicchieri had been given by Henry III in his minority (along with the Church of St. Peter, and its manor, in Tewin, Herefordshire) for his services to the church during the difficult period of the civil war.
+It is named after (and imitates the architecure of) St Andrew's Church in Chesterton, Cambridge, which Bicchieri had been given by Henry III in his minority (along with the Church of St. Peter, and its manor, in Tewin, Herefordshire) for his services to the church during the difficult period of the civil war.
 In 1224, also in Vercelli, he founded Saint Andrew's hospital.

 The premises of Vercelli Cathedral Museum hold the famed Vercelli Book, one of the four major extant manuscripts of Old English poetry.
 Although there is still much debate as to how the manuscript wound up in Italy, at least some sources (discussed in Krapp, below) give credence to the theory that Guala Bicchieri brought it back with him when he returned from England.
 Bicchieri died in 1227 and is entombed in the Basilica di Sant'Andrea in Vercelli.